data-miner00/book/content/programming/console-log-alternatives.md

 console.table(people)
 ```

-The output table are as follows
+The output table are as follows.

 | index | 0         | 1         |
 | ----- | --------- | --------- |